Torches

 Blazer Stingray Torch

-• If you are looking for the safest soldering setup, IMHO, either try a small butane and/or an Iwatani – a large, canister-based butane system.
+• If you are looking for the safest soldering setup, IMHO, try a small butane and/or an Iwatani—a large, canister-based butane system.

-• Yet another option, is to add a natural gas line (you’ll probably also need a concentrator as the pressure in a home line is very low) or even a propane line to your studio.
-Most homes already have natural gas or propane set up for stoves, dryers, water heaters, etc. If your home is already set up with propane or natural gas, this may be the safest option for you.
+• Yet another option is to add a natural gas line (you’ll probably also need a concentrator as the pressure in a home line is very low) or even a propane line to your studio.
+Most homes already have natural gas or propane set up for stoves, dryers, water heaters, etc. If your home is already set up with propane or natural gas, this may be your safest option.
 Once again, do your homework and get approval (I like everything in writing too!).

 • Hydrogen torches, although pricey are pretty danged safe too.
 Zero omissions.
 No oxidation or moisture.
 See this video at Rio Grande: Touring the Benefits of the Hydrogen Torch.

-These options MAY pass muster with your insurance company/fire department/homeowners association/landlord/any other agency, department, etc. Always ensure that you have all required permissions and follow all laws, regulations, fire codes, and safety requirements for whatever system you choose.
+These options MAY pass muster with your insurance company/fire department/homeowners association/landlord/any other agency, department, etc. Always ensure you have all required permissions and follow all laws, regulations, fire codes, and safety requirements for your chosen system.

 See my new video on using an oxygen concentrator.